 In the interest of ensuring quality training for the Annual Conference, Association funds may be used for costs associated with providing training during the Annual Conference.

 To receive financial assistance, the incoming President shall prepare a written request to the Treasurer.
-The request shall include a detailed budget proposal for the expected Annual Conference expenses related to training.
+The request shall include an estimated budget proposal for the expected Annual Conference expenses related to training.

 The Treasurer shall cause notice to be given to the Executive board regarding the financial assistance requested.
 This notice shall be made during the Executive board meetings that precede the Annual Conference for which the financial assistance is requested.